-Services that are covered for you What you must pay when you get these services For people with diabetes who have severe diabetic You pay a \$0 copay foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Services that are covered for you What you must pay when you get these services For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
 Prior Authorization may be required.
-Diabetes self-management training is covered under You pay a \$0 copay certain conditions.
+Diabetes self-management training is covered under certain conditions.
 Certain diabetic supplies, including blood glucose testing products, are limited to specific brands and manufacturers.
 The preferred diabetic products are Abbott brands (Freestyle and Precision) and LifeScan brands (One Touch).
 The most recent list of these diabetic supplies is available on our website.
-Prior Authorization may be required.
+You pay a \$0 copay Prior Authorization may be required.
 Referral may be required.
-Durable medical equipment (DME) and related supplies You pay \$0 - 20% (For a definition of durable medical equipment, see coinsurance.
-Chapter 12 as well as Chapter 3, Section 7 of this document.)
-You pay \$0 for items \$100 or less and 20% coinsurance for items greater than \$100.
+Durable medical equipment (DME) and related supplies You pay 20% coinsurance.
+(For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-Your cost sharing for Medicare oxygen equipment coverage is 20%, every month.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.bndhmo.com .
+Your cost sharing for Medicare oxygen equipment coverage is 20%, every month.
 Your cost sharing will not change after being enrolled for 36 months.
 Prior Authorization may be required.
-Emergency care You pay \$0 copay per visit Emergency care refers to services that are: if you are admitted to the emergency room within 72 hours of a prior emergency room discharge and \$125 Furnished by a provider qualified to furnish emergency services, and
+Emergency care You pay a \$100 copay per Emergency care refers to services that are: visit for all emergency services.
+Furnished by a provider qualified to furnish emergency services, and Copayment is waived if you are admitted to a hospital within 3 days.

-Needed to evaluate or stabilize an emergency medical condition.
+• Needed to evaluate or stabilize an emergency medical condition.